Periodontal Therapy – East Longmeadow & Northampton, MA

 Scaling and root planing is a two-part process.
 Designed to eliminate bad oral bacteria and improve gum health, it is a non-surgical procedure that is also referred to as “deep cleaning.”

 The first step is scaling, which is the practice of removing plaque buildup on the teeth and beneath the gumline.
-Depending on the severity of the disease, it may mean reaching into the depths of the pockets to remove the bacteria.
+This involves reaching into the depths of the pockets to remove the bacteria.
 Once this is finished, we will implement the second step, which is root planing.
-During this process, our team will smooth out the teeth’s roots to encourage proper reattachment of the gum tissue with the teeth as well as minimize the chances of future reinfection.
+During this process, our team will smooth out the roots of the teeth to encourage proper reattachment of the gum tissue with the teeth as well as minimize the chances of future reinfection.

 Antibiotic Therapy